Shmuel Rosenman: 2024 March of the Living

-On May 5th, 2024, Rosenman, gave the keynote speech in Krakow, Poland, at the March of the Living’s Erev Yom Hashoah Ceremony.
+On May 5th, 2024, Rosenman gave a keynote speech in Krakow, Poland, at the March of the Living’s Erev Yom Hashoah Ceremony.
 During his speech, he stated, “the Holocaust remains the most unique and unprecedented tragedy in Jewish and human history.
 But the events of October 7th, 2023, remind of this grim fact: Those same motivations, those same evil intentions, and false accusations that led to the Shoah – they are still with us today, in full force, and in full display.”

 Expanding on his statement, he said, “In fact, many Holocaust survivors have told us, that the events of October 7 and the resulting wave of antisemitism that has swept through world – made them feel like they were once again living through the 1930s.
 And this alone should cause each one of us to tremble!

 But, especially at this time, we must not – we dare not – yield to the forces of fear and despair.

-We must all believe and proclaim loudly and clearly, with one voice: The Jewish people and the state of Israel will rise again from this tragedy and build a stronger Israel, a brighter Israel, and a more unified Israel.’
+Rosenman stated that the jewish people ans the state of Israel would recover from the tragedy and emerge stronger and more unified.

 Rosenman closed with the famous words, “Mir Zaynen Do!
 We Are Here!
 Anachnu Kaan!”

 [We are here] “And we will always be!”